 Other Pontoon Boat Anchors

 Just because I said optional pontoon boat anchors, it does not mean they are not good.
-If fact, some of them are great, it all depends on the situation and the size of the boat.
+In fact, some of them are great; it all depends on the situation and the boat’s size.

 The Claw of Bruce Anchor